Professor of Forest Ecology

 NRM 397/697 - Tree-ring Analysis

-Research Interests: Tree-ring studies, Biodiversity under forest management systems, Climate change assessment, Climate change and forest growth, Structure of old-growth forest ecosystems, Old-growth forest ecology, Natural controls of biodiversity, identification of elements of natural diversity, Wilderness and natural area management, Forest development and ecosystem life history, Fire and climate change, Long-term environmental monitoring
+Tree-ring studies, Climate change assessment, Biodiversity under forest management systems, Climate change and forest growth, Sustainable boreal forest production, Forest disturbance from insect outbreaks, Forest regeneration under management, Long-term environmental monitoring, Old-growth forest ecology, Natural controls of biodiversity, Wilderness and natural area management, Forest development and ecosystem life history.

 Co-Principal Investigator (one of 4; Dr. Roseann D-Arrigo, Principal Investigator) “Response of Pacific Northwest and Alaskan Forests to Recent Multiple Environmental Changes” (3-year term, 06/2002 to 06/2005; totaling $ 142,897.
 Source: U.S. Department of Energy, subcontract through Columbia University)